SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Questions :
-* Using filters parameters, determine how many genes are found to be differentally expressed using a minimum FDR-adjusted pvalue <= 0.05, 0.1?
+  - Using filters parameters, determine how many genes are found to be differentally expressed using a minimum FDR-adjusted pvalue <= 0.05, 0.1?

-#### Step 8  : Differential Expression

-Once data have been normalized in the Step 7, you can choose the method to find the Differential expression gene between the condition previously choosen.
-In edgeR, it is recommended to remove genes with very low counts.
-Remove genes (rows) which have zero counts for all samples from the dge data object.

- - Go to Differential Expression
- - According to your normalized method choice in step 1, notify the Data Normalization method, and choose Experiment Design, and condition.
- - The Test Method, GLM likelihood ratio test.

-Then `Run Modeling`

- - Choose the P adjustement adapted
- - For this dataset choose `False discovery rate`
- - Choose FDR cutoff 0.1 and 0.05

-You obtain a table containing the list of the differential gene expressed according to your designed analysis.
-This table contains logFoldChange, logCountPerMillion,FDR.
-This table can be download in order to use it for other analysis.
-The Mean-Difference Plot show you the up-regulated gene in green, and Down regulated gene in black.

- - Keep this file `results.csv`
- - Change the name of the file according to your analysis.
- - Example : `results_FDR_01.csv` to be able to recognize the different criteria used.

- Questions :
   - Do you have the sample number of differential gene for a FDR cutoff 0.1 and 0.05?
   - According to you, what is the best cutoff?